 - To support them with resources they would need to navigate the pandemic, and

 - To provide us with a qualified talent pool when business bounced back and positions needed to be filled quickly

 With the travel and hospitality industry opening up again, and many of our associates returning to work, I wanted to share more about our experience and how you may be able to borrow this approach to support your company’s recovery.

-Rally note: Bill will be sharing many more of his strategies and learnings at the upcoming RallyFwd Virtual Conference on May 5, 2021.
-You can register for free today!
+Rally note: Bill shares many more of his strategies and learnings at the RallyFwd Virtual Conference May 2021.
+You can watch it on demand today!

 Building a strategy to effectively communicate with furloughed employees

 If I were to sum up our approach in one word, it would be “communication.”
 More specifically, communication that was helpful, hopeful and provided next steps.
 To do this, we created an internal website through PageUp (our CRM) called “Connections.”
 For our laid off associates, the site consisted of links to job descriptions with direct points of contact and all sorts of other resources they could use to fast-track their way through a new job search process.